 The cell is the functional and structural unit of all living organisms.
 The eukaryotic cells are present both in the plants and animals.
 The cells have various shapes, sizes, and physiology.
-All the cells are typically composed of cell-covering, cytoplasm, cytoplasmic organelles, ergastic substances, and a true nucleus.
+Each cell is composed of cell membrane, cytoplasm, different organelles , nucleus, and ergastic substances.

 The main and matrix component of the cell is the cytoplasm where most of the metabolic activities occur.
-In eukaryotic cells, the cytoplasm is confined to the space between the nuclear envelope and plasma membrane/cell membrane, surrounding the cytoplasmic organelles.
+In eukaryotic cells, the cytoplasm is placed between the plasma membrane and nuclear envelope.
+They make the covering of the cell organelles.
 A membrane-bound nucleus separates the nucleus from the other parts of the cell.
 Cytoplasm makes up nine-tenths of the entire cell and contains all the cell organelles, solid non-living materials, salts, stored foods, pigments, organic acids, water, etc.

 Composition of Cytoplasm